michaelfeil/iot_gateway_modbus/src/README_gateway_software.md

 	- schedule indivdual for every sensor
 	- handling of all modbus

-Scope of this readme:
+## Scope of this readme:

-- Part 1:
+### Part 1:
-	Overview over the Source code and Concept
+- Overview over the Source code and Concept
-- Part 2:
+### Part 2:
-	How to configure and use this solution
+- How to configure and use this solution
+### Part 3:
+- Overview over the Performance

-PART 1: Overview over the Source code and Concept
+# Part 1: Overview over the Source code and Concept

-PART 2: How to configure and use this solution:
+# Part 2: How to configure and use this solution:

 Use this software:
 1. install libaries from requirements.txt and python 3.7.7